 Trekking and climbing

-Mountain treks, including some on Mt Rinjani in Lombok, suit only experienced climbers.
+Mountain treks, including some on Mount Rinjani in Lombok, suit only experienced climbers.
 Travel with a guide and check out the level of difficulty beforehand.

 Piracy occurs in the coastal areas of Indonesia.

-The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
+The Department of Foreign Affairs and Trade doesn't provide information on the safety of individual commercial airlines or flight paths.
 The Civil Aviation Safety Authority (CASA) has certified Garuda Indonesia, Indonesia Air Asia and Batik Air to operate flights between Australia and Indonesia.
-CASA does not assess the safety of Indonesian carriers operating within Indonesia or to countries other than Australia.
+CASA doesn't assess the safety of Indonesian carriers operating within Indonesia or to countries other than Australia.

-The European Union (EU) has published a list of airlines, including Indonesian airlines, subject to operating bans or restrictions within the EU.
+The European Union (EU) has published a list of airlines, subject to operating bans or restrictions within the EU.

 More information: EU list of banned airlines

 Following the fatal crash of a Lion Air plane on 29 October 2018, Australian government officials and contractors in Indonesia have been instructed not to fly on Lion Air or its subsidiary airlines that operate outside of Australia.
 This decision was made in light of responsibilities for the Work Health and Safety of staff.
 This decision will be reviewed when the full findings of the official crash investigation are clear.
 Australian travellers should make their own decisions on which airlines to travel with.

 Fatal air crashes involving the Indonesian carrier Susi Air occurred in April 2012, November 2011 and September 2011.
 Australian officials in Indonesia don't use Susi Air for official travel.

 You're subject to local laws and penalties, including those that appear harsh by Australian standards.
 Research local laws before travelling, especially for an extended stay.